Herbes de Provence Chicken

-Herbes de Provence is a classic French seasoning, with blends varying across regions.
-World Spice’s version omits lavender and oregano—often found in US blends—in favor of marjoram, savory, chervil, thyme, dill and tarragon.
-This makes it a perfect match for the subtle citrus of our Bay Leaf Preserved Meyer Lemon Paste in this roasted chicken recipe.
+Herbes de Provence is a classic French seasoning.
+World Spice's version skips the lavender and oregano common in US blends, favoring marjoram, savory, chervil, thyme, dill and tarragon — a natural match for the subtle citrus of Bay Leaf Preserved Meyer Lemon Paste.
 Want more lemony flavor?
 The longer If & When rests on raw meat before cooking, the stronger the citrus notes.

 "I went boneless (chicken) and did some bluefin tuna...it was five stars!
 I loved it!
 So did my wife and her Mom!" - Monte Schmidt, in California via email and an online review, September 2024